avantrec/soco-cli/README.md

 - **`--network_discovery_timeout, -n`**: The timeout used when scanning each host on the local network (how long to wait for a socket connection on port 1400 before giving up).
 - **`--min_netmask, -m`**: The minimum netmask to use when scanning networks.
 Used to constrain the IP search space.

 Note that the `sonos-discover` utility (discussed below) can also be used to manage the local speaker list.
-This is the recommended way of using alternative discovery: first run `sonos-discover` first to create the local speaker database, then use `sonos` with the `-l` option to use the local database.
+This is the recommended way of using alternative discovery: first run `sonos-discover` to create the local speaker database, then use `sonos` with the `-l` option to use the local database when invoking `sonos` actions.

 ### Firewall Rules

-If you're running on a host with its firewall enabled, some SoCo-CLI actions require the following incoming ports to be open: **TCP 1400-1499**, **TCP 54000-54099**, and **UDP 1900**.
+If you're running on a host with its firewall enabled, note that some SoCo-CLI actions require the following incoming ports to be open: **TCP 1400-1499**, **TCP 54000-54099**, and **UDP 1900**.

-The TCP/1400 range is used to receive notification events from Sonos players (used in the `wait_stop` action, etc.), the TCP/54000 range is used for the built in Python web server when playing files from the local filesystem (used in the `play_file` action).
+The TCP/1400 range is used to receive notification events from Sonos players (used in the `wait_stop` action, etc.), the TCP/54000 range is used for the built in Python HTTP server when playing files from the local filesystem (used in the `play_file` action).

 When opening ports, SoCo-CLI will try port numbers starting at the beginning of the range and incrementing by one until a free port is found, up to the limit of the range.
 This allows multiple invocations of SoCo-CLI to run in parallel on the same host.